ogunsolahabib/tsc-test/README.md

 ## Challenges?
-- Using some of the newer Next.js features required deep dive into their docs.
 - Properly syncing local storage with the progress bar UI took a while.
 Got a custom hook from AI to fix it

 ## Extra technologies?